Alcohol Addiction - Are You an Alcoholic?

 Generally, if you are a man, you should consume no more than 3 drinks a day, or 14 drinks total a week.
 More than that, and you may have a problem.
 For non-pregnant women, the limit is 2 drinks a day, or 12 drinks total a week.
 These are very generous numbers.
 If you are pregnant, or planning to become pregnant, there is no known safe limit of alcohol.
 You should completely abstain.

-If You Have to Ask, You May be an Alcoholic
+If You Have Questions About Your Alcohol Consumption, You May be an Alcoholic

 One of the most obvious red flags is if you have to ask yourself, am I an alcoholic?
 If so, you may already be an alcoholic.

 If you do not wish to see your medical doctor, then there are a number of self-help organizations, including Alcoholics Anonymous (AA) and Women for Sobriety (WFS) that you may join for assistance.
 Most recovering addicts will tell you not to try to get sober alone.
-Be prepared to attend frequent meetings, in person and/or online.
+Be prepared to attend frequent meetings, in person and/or online if you believe you are an alcoholic or if you have been diagnosed as such.

 Stages of Alcoholism